The Milky Way arcs across this 360-degree panorama of the night sky above ESO's Paranal Very Large Telescope.

 Professional Development

-We work to empower the professional astronomy community by providing continuous development opportunities.
+We work to empower the professional astronomy and astronomy communicator community by providing continuous development opportunities.
 Through resources, events, and programs, we support the professionalization of science communication and foster the growth of skills and networks within astronomy.

 Indigenous Studies in Astronomy

-How to join: If you're passionate about learning from indigenous cultures and want to collaborate in advancing inclusive astronomy, join us!
+How to join: If you are passionate about learning from Indigenous cultures and want to co-create pathways in advancing inclusive astronomy, join us!
 We welcome researchers, educators, and advocates who wish to explore and promote the valuable contributions of indigenous peoples to the understanding of the universe.
-Whether you're an academic, a member of an indigenous community, or just someone who wants to learn more, your voice and expertise are vital.
+Whether you are an academic, a member of an Indigenous community, or just someone who wants to learn more, your voice and expertise are vital.

 Inclusion and Community in Astronomy